POSTED ON Feb 6, 2020 7:15:00 AM / by Real Property Associates

 Would You Gain More From a Sale?

-Even if the numbers aren't as good as you'd like, if you're not interested in making your property into a long-term investment, selling is probably the best decision.
-If you need to move quickly and need the cash from a sale to finance your next adventure, this is a sound choice.
+Even if the numbers aren't as good as you'd like, if you're not interested in turning your property into a long-term investment, selling is probably the best decision.
+If you need to move quickly and need the cash from a sale to finance your next adventure despite the current market, this is a sound choice.

 However, if you're open to the idea of turning your former home into a rental, you might enjoy the long-term income!
 You can move across town, to another state, or out of the country and still make money on a rental property with the right professional handling your house.

-Let a Seattle Property Manager Help You Decide!
+Should I Rent My Home Or Sell It?
+Let Our Seattle Property Managers Help You Decide!

 The right Seattle property management company won't encourage you to turn your property into a rental if it's not the best solution for you!
 Since 1991, Real Property Associates has been helping Seattle homeowners like you transform their homes into rental properties.

-Using our local experience and property management expertise, Real Property Associates can provide a detailed analysis of your home!
-If we feel it's an opportunity you shouldn't miss, we'll help you get your property ready to rent and generating long-term wealth.
+Using our local experience and property management expertise, our rental experts can provide a detailed analysis of your home!
+If we feel it's an opportunity you shouldn't miss, we'll help you get your property ready to rent to generate long-term wealth.
 Get in touch with us to learn more about your property's untapped potential!

 Contact Us